The-Marcy-Lab-School-Code-Challenges/cc-02-loops-control-flow/README.md

 ```

 ### Bonus
-3. Write a function `multiplesOfFourAndSix` that returns an array of all positive numbers from 1 to 100, if a number is a multiple of 4 and a mutliple of 6.
+3. Write a function `multiplesOfFourAndSix` that **returns an array** of all positive numbers from 1 to 100 if that number is a multiple of 4 and a mutliple of 6.
 ```
 multiplesOfFourAndSix() // returns [12, 24, 36, 48,60, 72, 84, 96]
 ```